J., Age 32

 I drove off and thought about her the rest of the day.
 And the next day, and the next.
 A few weeks later I was still thinking about what a stupid miss that was, “Why didn’t I get her number?”
 I beat myself up and it motivated me to get out there.

 I started looking up Meetups and there was this meetup for wing men.
 I thought, is that what I think it means?
 It was Wes.
 I met up with Wes and a couple other guys and was intrigued by what I was hearing about their success just going out and talking with women.
 After a few weeks, I learned the ropes and was having all of these interactions with attractive women, which soon translated into phone numbers and dates.

 Now I know that if I see a girl like the laundromat girl, I won’t pass up the opportunity again.
 And with all this practice under my belt, there’s a good chance I’ll make something happen.
 Thanks Wes!

-If you’d like to become the next success story for Introvert Unbound, check out services.
+If you’d like to become the next Introvert Unbound success story, check out our services.